osinenkop/stable-baselines-playground/run/ppo_vispendulum_self_boost/README.md

 ### Train visual PPO and Evaluate visual PPO (Pendulum Environment) with CALF Wrapper
 #### Training
-Now ppo trained with nomalized rewards and observation is utilized for this experiment:
+Now PPO trained with normalized rewards and observation is utilized for this experiment:

 ```bash
 python pendulum_visual_ppo.py --normalize